Tuition / Financial Aid

 Q: What kinds of aid does New Brunswick Theological Seminary offer and who qualifies for it?

-To qualify for aid administered by NBTS, you must have been admitted to, and be making satisfactory academic progress toward, a Master of Divinity, Master of Arts in Theological Studies, or Doctor of Ministry* degree program and have registered for a minimum of six academic credits per semester.
-(Supervised Ministry and Clinical Pastoral Education are not calculated as academic credits.)
-Types of aid::
+A: To qualify for aid administered by NBTS, you must have been admitted to, and be making satisfactory academic progress toward, a Master of Divinity, Master of Arts in Theological Studies, or Doctorial degree program and have registered for a minimum of six academic credits per semester.
+(Supervised Ministry and Clinical Pastoral Education are not calculated as academic credits, they are units.)
+Types of aid:

-Federal Direct Loans administered through the US Department of Education are available to Master's and Doctoral students.
-Subsidized loan eligibility is calculated according to need; unsubsidized loans are over and above need.
-You must be a US citizen or legal permanent resident to qualify for these loans.
+Federal Unsubsidized Direct Loans administered through the US Department of Education are available to Master's and Doctoral students.
+You must be a US citizen or legal permanent resident and enrolled at least half-time, six (6) credits per semester to qualify for these loans and not be in default.

 The Seminary's funds are limited and students are strongly encouraged to apply for scholarships from denominations, congregations, etc. Search websites like www.pcusa.org/financialaid/links.htm, www.thefund.org, & www.fastweb.com and be aware of deadlines & eligibility requirements.